-Josh has worked as an Associate Lecturer at Curtin University, a paralegal and litigation project manager, and a freelance photojournalist and travel writer.
-His international engagements include working as an independent election observer on the recount and audit of Afghanistan’s presidential election in August 2014; attending the Asian Electoral Stakeholder Forum II in Dili, East Timor, in March 2015; and supporting the installation of the first Australian sculpture in the Nagasaki Peace Park in April 2016 as part of the Mayors for Peace initiative.
+Josh has worked as an Associate Lecturer at Curtin University, a paralegal and litigation project manager, and a freelance writer and photographer.
+His international engagements include his role as delegate to the Inter-Parliamentary Union during the 45th parliament, his work as an independent election observer on the recount and audit of Afghanistan’s presidential election in August 2014; his participation in the Asian Electoral Stakeholder Forum II in Dili, East Timor, in March 2015; and his role supporting the installation of the first Australian sculpture in the Nagasaki Peace Park in April 2016 as part of the Mayors for Peace initiative.

 Josh and his wife, Georgia, live in Fremantle with their three children.